wilstrup/sr-oligo-gapmer/blog_post.md

 * it will be unstable, i.e. likely to degrade;
 * it will likely bind to other RNA sequences than the targeted one, i.e. low specificity;

 and these cause a lot of side effects.
 Therefore the oligonucleotides need modifications to overcome these limitations.
 One example are locked nucleic acids (LNA).
 These are modifications to the sugar ring that make up the nucleotide.
+LNA modifications are intended to increase the binding energy of the compound, increasing the likelihood that it will attach to the target site on the preRNA.

 For more information on LNA, you can begin by checking [*Locked nucleic acid as a novel class of therapeutic agents* by R. N. Veedu and J. Wengel](https://doi.org/10.4161/rna.6.3.8807).